-How to Correctly Transport Wind Turbine Blades, Towers, and Generators
+How to Correctly Transport Wind Turbine Blades

 In case you missed it, an offshore wind farm in Scotland recently announced the purchase of sixty of the world‘s most powerful wind turbines.
 Although they boast a capacity of 14.7 megawatts each, these behemoths won‘t hold the world‘s title very long since a Danish manufacturer has already said it will produce and supply larger wind turbines (15.0-megawatt capacity) to an offshore wind farm in Germany within the next three years.

 These announcements are no surprise as the world‘s dependence on fossil fuels, including oil, coal, and natural gas, has been under scrutiny for years because of their adverse environmental effects.
 Wind power is one of the forms of renewable energy getting plenty of attention.
 In fact, the Global Wind Energy Council reports that more manufacturing facilities will be needed to produce the estimated 10,000 additional wind turbines required to keep up with the burgeoning demand for clean energy over the next twenty years.

 What are the Wind Turbine Components?

 Wind turbines, sometimes called windmills, are available in various types and sizes, but they typically consist of three primary components:

 - Tower: The tower section rests on a foundation and is between 50 and 100 meters above the ground or water.

 - Nacelle: The nacelle contains a set of gears and a generator converting rotational energy into electrical energy.

 - Rotor Blades: The wind turbine‘s blades operate under the same principle as aircraft wings with one curved and one flat side.
 Since the wind flows more quickly along the curved edge, it creates a pressure difference, causing the blades to rotate.